metamacro/student-poll/readme.md

 These are only my subjectively objective insights. :)

 Since the mean and median are approximately the same it indicates a symmetric distribution.

+For reference currently (25.09.2020.) the minimal hourly wage for students equals 25.39 HRK.

 One student noted in the internship hourly wage field how just by having a paid internship it gives companies an edge over the others, since a lot of internships are unpaid.